5 Best Practices of Board Reporting

 These challenges are just three of many which undermine an organisation’s value.
 In order to overcome these challenges, consider the following best practices to ensure your business creates the highest quality board reports.

-What is meaningful to measure, monitor and report to the board are the ongoing discussions between business units, the C-suite and directors.
-According to the Chartered Institute of Management Accountants (CIMA), in order to be useful information for board reporting, financial information must be material, relevant, reliable, comparable and understandable.
+What is meaningful to measure, monitor, and report to the board are the ongoing discussions between business units, the C-suite and directors.
+CIMA says that in order to be useful for board reporting, financial information must be material, relevant, reliable, comparable and understandable.

-A recent report, Director Essentials: Understanding Nonfinancial Metrics by the National Association of Corporate Directors (NACD), provides the following questions as guidance when determining what to report and how to narrow which metrics to monitor.1
+In addition, a report by the National Association of Corporate Directors (NACD) recommends using the following questions as guidance when determining what to report and how to narrow which nonfinancial metrics to monitor.

 - How does this metric reflect and support our strategy?